openstack-archive/python-redfish/README.rst

     DRAFT - WORK IN PROGRESS

-    The current Redfish specification revision is 0.96.0a - anything and everything in this library is subject to change until the DMTF ratifies the Redfish API standard v1.0.
+    The current Redfish specification revision is 1.0.0 - Note that the mockup is still at version 0.99.0a and may not reflect what the standard provides fully

 Project Structure